-- 1.200 Transportation Systems Analysis: Performance and Optimization (C. Barnhart, A. Odoni, C. Osorio)
+- 1.200 Transportation Systems Analysis: Performance and Optimization (Antunes, A. Odoni, C. Osorio)

-- 1.201 Transportation Systems Analysis: Demand and Economics (M. Ben-Akiva, L. Neumann)
+- 1.201 Transportation Systems Analysis: Demand and Economics (M. Ben-Akiva)

 Additional Transportation Coursework

-The program requires each student to select three or more subjects totaling at least 30 units that further their educational objectives in the field of transportation.
+The program requires each student to select three or more subjects which further their educational objectives in the field of transportation.
 For some students this will mean building their depth of understanding in a selected area of interest.
+Well-developed program areas including Air Transportation, Analysis and Planning Methods, Logistics and Supply Chain Management, Ocean Systems Management, Transportation Policy, Transportation Management, and Urban Transportation.
 For other students the program may emphasize breadth rather than depth in a single area.
 For all students at least one of the selected subjects should address policy.
 At least two of the designated subjects should be clearly focused on transportation, while the third can be in a field which supports transportation; for example, a subject covering methods that are used in transportation, drawn from fields such as economics, operations research, political science, management, and others.

 Depth is provided in the following areas.
 Three subjects selected from any subset of these areas will achieve breadth.
 At least one subject should address policy.

 - Transportation Policy